Kiwi156/serenity-junit-starter-1/README.md

 ## Use Gradle

-For GRADLE, pen a command window and run:
+For GRADLE, pen a command wgit indow and run:

   ./gradlew test